goldencompassworkshop/goldencompassworkshop.github.io/_pages/speakers.md

 Workshop speakers:

-[Emily Yeh](https://www.colorado.edu/geography/emily-yeh-0), Professor of Geography, University of Colorado, Boulder and President of the American Association of Geographers (AAG)  (Zoom)
+[Emily Yeh](https://www.colorado.edu/geography/emily-yeh-0), Professor of Geography, University of Colorado, Boulder and President of the American Association of Geographers (AAG)

 [Piyushimita (Vonu) Thakuriah](https://rucilab.rutgers.edu/piyushimita-vonu-thakuriah/), Distinguished Professor at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University-New Brunswick (in-person)